MojoJojo86/paforms/README.md

 # PaForms - Project to develop Planning Assessment Forms.

-# Uses a React Frontend and a Node.js Express server to handle to backend.
+# Backend built with Express.js
+# Frontend built with React

+# Everything else built by me and powered by 🍩🍩🍩